-II.
+III.
 Implementation

-A. Responsibilities of Principal investigators
+A. Responsibilities of Principal Investigators

-1. Determination of human subject involvement

-- a.
-Principal investigators shall make an initial determination as to whether or not their research will involve human subjects as defined in 45 CFR 46.102. - b.
-When the involvement of human research subjects defined in 45 CFR 46.102 is not clear, principal investigators should seek assistance from the IRB in making this determination.

-2. Preparation of the research protocol
+- 1. Qualifications - a.
+Principal investigators and research collaborators shall submit evidence of a valid certification of approval of an IRB approved course in Human Subject Research for all non-exempt research projects and appropriate to the nature of the proposed research. - 2.
+Determination of human subject involvement - a.
+Principal investigators shall make an initial determination as to whether or not their research will involve human subjects as defined in 45 CFR 46.102 (Definitions). - b.
+When the involvement of human research subjects defined in 45 CFR 46.102 (Definitions) is not clear, principal investigators should seek assistance from the IRB in making this determination. - 3.
+Preparation of the research protocol - a.

-- a.
 Principal investigators shall prepare a protocol giving a complete description of the proposed research.
 In the protocol, principal investigators shall make provisions for the adequate protection of the rights and welfare of prospective human subjects and insure that pertinent laws and regulations are observed.
-This requirement applies even in cases where the research is exempt under 45 CFR46.101. - b.
-Principal investigators shall include a sample of a proposed informed consent form and other research tools, if applicable, with the protocol.

-3. Submission of the research protocol to the IRB

-a.
-Principal investigators shall submit all research protocols involving human subjects to the IRB on time allowing careful IRB review prior to the beginning to the participation of human subjects in the proposed research protocol.

-4. Submission of a supplement of an original protocol to the IRB

-- a.
-Principal investigators shall submit a supplement of an original protocol to the IRB when: - 1) it is proposed to involve human subjects, and the original activity had only indefinite plans for the involvement of human subjects; - 2) it is proposed to involve human subjects, and the original activity had no plans for the involvement of human subjects; or - 3) it is proposed to change the involvement of human subjects, and that involvement is significantly different from that which was initially approved by the IRB.
+This requirement applies even in cases where the research is exempt under 45 CFR46.101 (To what does this policy apply?). - b.
+Principal investigators shall include a sample of a proposed informed consent form, other research tools, and all supporting documents as required by the Review Application, with the protocol. - c.
+Principal investigators shall include documentation which addresses the involvement of other institutions in their research protocol. - d.
+Principal investigators must disclose any financial reimbursements received by institutions involved in their research protocol. - 4.
+Submission of documents to the IRB - a.
+Submission of research protocol: Principal investigators shall submit all research protocols involving human subjects to the IRB on time allowing careful IRB review prior to the beginning of human subject participation in the proposed research protocol. - b.
+Submission of a supplement of an original protocol: Principal investigators shall submit a supplement of an original protocol to the IRB when: - 1) it is proposed to involve human subjects, and the original activity had only indefinite plans for the involvement of human subjects; - 2) it is proposed to involve human subjects, and the original activity had no plans for the involvement of human subjects; or - 3) it is proposed to change the involvement of human subjects, and that involvement is significantly different from that which was initially approved by the IRB.

-5. Complying with IRB decisions

-- a.
-Principal investigators shall comply with all IRB decisions, conditions, and requirements pertaining to their protocols. - b.
-Principal investigators may appeal IRB decisions as specified in Section II.E.5.a.

-6. Obtaining informed consent